Forecasting with Feedback: The model

 Given the way in which the DM forms expectations, her optimal action (\ref{eqn: R's optimal action}) becomes

-We will shortly see that the assumption of a linear forecasting rule is self-confirming.
+We will shortly see that the assumption of a linear forecasting rule is self-confirming; that is, when the DM conjectures a linear forecast function and uses it for policy decisions, it is indeed optimal for the forecaster to use a linear forecasting rule.

-At this point we do not require that the DM-conjectured intercept and slope be equal to the actual intercept and slope used by the forecaster.
+At this point we do not require that the intercept and slope conjectured by the DM be equal to the actual intercept and slope used by the forecaster.
 Instead, in the general case we allow for the DM to be mistaken about the forecaster's strategy.
 This generality helps accommodate applications in which policy follows a rigid, mechanical rule.
 The special case in which the DM's conjecture is correct constitutes an \emph{equilibrium} in our model, which we formally define in Section \ref{sec: results}.
+Furthermore, the assumption that the DM conjectures a linear forecast implies that we will be looking for \emph{linear} equilibria.
+We justify this focus in the next subsection.

-\begin{example} If the DM sets $c=1$ and $b=0$, the reaction function (\ref{eqn: R's optimal action with exp}) reduces to the particularly simple Taylor rule
+\begin{example} If the DM conjectures $c=1$ and $b=0$, the reaction function (\ref{eqn: R's optimal action with exp}) reduces to the particularly simple Taylor rule

-An interpretation that rationalizes this reaction function is that the DM takes the forecast at ``face value'' and considers it, somewhat naively, as the state or, equivalently, as the expected outcome given no action ($a=0$).
-Alternatively, this may be a ``pure'' behavioral rule without explicit justification.
-Either way, as we will show, the optimal forecast under this reaction function is not $f(\theta)=\theta$.
-Therefore, the DM's conjecture would not be part of an equilibrium. \end{example}
+An interpretation that rationalises this reaction function is that the DM takes the forecast at ``face value'' and considers it, somewhat naively, equal to the state or, equivalently, the expected outcome given no action ($a_t=0$).
+Alternatively, this may be a behavioural rule without explicit justification.
+Either way, as we will show, the optimal forecast under this reaction function is not $f(\theta_t)=\theta_t$.
+Therefore, the DM's conjecture would not be part of an equilibrium.\eprf \end{example}

-\paragraph{The forecaster's problem} We now return to the forecaster's problem given the DM's reaction function (\ref{eqn: R's optimal action with exp}).
-As discussed above, the realized value of $x$ is the DM's private information, and the forecaster knows only the distribution of $x$, which is independent of $(\theta,\epsilon)$.
-However, we assume that the DM's conjecture of $(b,c)$ is known to the forecaster; see Section \ref{subsec: discussion of assumptions} below for a detailed justification of these modeling choices.
-Thus, under the conditions stated above, the forecaster's problem (\ref{eqn: fc prob general}) becomes

-where the expectation is taken w.r.t.\ the distribution of $(x,\epsilon)$ conditional on $\theta$.
-Given the maintained independence assumptions, this coincides with the marginal distribution of $(x,\epsilon)$ for any given value of $\theta$.
-We present and study the solution to problem (\ref{eqn: forecaster's problem}) in Section~\ref{sec: results}.
+Figure \ref{fig: infl diag} provides a visual summary of the model in the form of a timeline and an influence diagram.